Linus4/eldritchinstinct/main.typ

 == Character Creation

-=== Name, Occupation & Personality
+=== Name & Occupation

 First, choose or roll a *name* for your character, then their *occupation*, which informs their knowledge and potential skills (see tables on p. #pageref(<chargen_tables>)).
 Note however, that investigators do not hold positions of power.

+=== Specialty, Appearance & Age

-To make your character a bit more interesting, think about their speciality, their area of expertise in their occupation.
-Next, roll a d4 for each of your character’s *personality* factors and think of one detail about your investigator’s face and clothes.
+Elaborate on your character's _specialty_: this could be a workplace or their area of expertise.
+Next, make up one detail about your investigator’s face or hair and clothes.
+Decide how old your character is, or roll a d4 representing the tens digit, a d10 for the single digit and add 7.

 === Ability Scores